chechetov/walker/README.md

 # Walker

-This guy walks over MSI packages and shows info about it
+This guy walks over MSI packages, gets their info and creates database from it.